fanfanman/CMS-GravitonSearch/README.md

 ### Update Dec 3rd
 - Added `plotLimitMCMCVsMmin.py` to compare the Limit Vs Mmin for single bin counting experiments, with AsymptoticLimits or MarkovChainMC method, with or without additional binning uncertainty.
 - Found: the performance of MCMC is slightly better than AsymptoticLimits for around 10%, and the variation of limit over Mmin is probably independent of binning uncertainty.

+### Update Dec 12th
+- Update: all the systematic uncertainties included in the datacards have been updated to include both luminosity uncer (on signal) and Uncertainty numbers (on signal + background)
+- Have deleted all the former datacards including only one uncertainty
+- Have deleted all the former limit plots which are made from datacards including only one uncertainty (the significance plots remain)
+- Have moved ADD datacards with interference into `backup/` folder